wesley-ruede/Android/README.md

 02/10/20 -- Triva is an app which utilizes the Volley Library to handle Json api calls.
 There are quite a few variations completed for people to try.
 Triva_1.0 utilizes Toast messages to confirm if the answer is correct or incorrect similar to the Question app I created.
 Triva_1.1 uses a shake animation and opacity animation while changing the CardView colors, green for correct and red for wrong.
 The Toast messages were still in place.
 Triva_1.2 finaly introduces the SharedPreference class which allows for saving of data locally on the device.
 The high score is saved when someone quits the app.

-20/14/20 -- Contact Manager 1.0 is a single table sqlite3 app that is completely logcat based.
+02/14/20 -- Contact Manager 1.0 is a single table sqlite3 app that is completely logcat based.
 Contact Manager 1.1 will have a ListView to display entries in the data base.
 Added some screen shots to improve the readme.

+02/19/20 -- The ListView variation of Contact Manager is complete.
+Updated QuickLauncher with a background and refactored the code.
+The RecyclerView version of Contact Manager is almost complete.
+Drew in a background to enhance the visuals.
+All in All RecyclerView layouts are a lot more involved than ListViews but, very rewarding in terms of visuals and customization options.